Relintai/pandemonium_engine_docs/about/complying_with_licenses.md

 mbed TLS
 ^^^^^^^^

-If the project is exported with Godot 3.1 or later, it includes `mbed TLS ( https://tls.mbed.org )`.
+If the project is exported with Pandemonium 3.1 or later, it includes `mbed TLS ( https://tls.mbed.org )`.
 The Apache license needs to be complied to by including the following text:

     Copyright The Mbed TLS Contributors